smudge/decks/railsconf-2021.md

 ---

+# Law of Inevitability

+???

+- "Something must always happen."
+- If a controller action does not succeed, it must still do _something._
+- "If you make a list of all possible outcomes, then one of them must occur."
+(Even if we don't know which one.)

+---

 # Law of Truly Large Numbers

 ???

+- Given enough opportunities, we should expect a specified event to happen.
-- With enough traffic, unlikely outcomes are bound to happen.
+- With enough traffic, unlikely errors are bound to occur.

+---

 # Law of the Probability Lever

 ???

-The probabilities of things happening are not unrelated.
-Something that seems very unlikely might become very likely given the right conditions.
+- "A slight change in circumstances can have a huge impact on probabilities" Something that seems very unlikely might become a lot more likely given the right conditions.
 Say you inadvertently run a very expensive query, and suddenly your DB CPU is maxed out at 100%.
 Or maybe your database fails over, causing all connections to go bad at once.
 Or you have an unexpected traffic spike, and a bunch of requests pile up and time out en masse.